 It was first launched to 2010 and has been one of the most popular house sitting platforms since.

-This includes pictures, videos and references.
+This includes an about me section, pictures, videos and references.

 The homeowner on the other hand, sets up their own profile and posts up their house sitting assignment.
 This would include all the necessary information potential sitters need to decide if they should apply or not.
 Homeowners will generally include information such as: